-While we are not availabe in person you can reach Deans O'Neill, or Vassilev through the College's Zoom appointment page.
-Our hours remain the same as before.
-Simply click on the link corresponding to the individual Zoom Hours session you'd like to tune in to.
-As we won't hold additional appointments, Zoom hours and email are the best ways to connect with us.
+Deans Vassilev and Dunleavy's fall term Zoom appointments will be posted on the College's Zoom appointment page at the beginning of the term.
+Simply click on the link corresponding to the individual Zoom Hours session you'd like to register for.
+Zoom hours and email are the best ways to connect with us.
 Our website and the Law Careers listserv remain the best ways for us to share valuable insight with you.

 Many of the activities you were involved with or were hoping to pursue this spring or summer may need to be postponed.
 Unfortunatley, many community service organizations may put their programs on hold, some internships or jobs may be suspended.
 Keep in mind that this would affect students nationally, and not just you.
 Admission committees would be mindful to keep all of this in context.
 This page on CareerLAB's website can be a useful guide about some types of activities.